 The final rendered image is just the sum of the contributions of every single light in the scene.
 By rendering every light to a different image, it’s possible to adjust the contribution of every single light before summing them up to obtain the final image.
 This video will cover:

 - Extracting light channel outputs from the renderer

 - Visualizing the light channels in the Render View

-- Changing the light channels scale and intensity in real-time
+- Changing the scale and intensity of the light channel in real-time

 - Using the Image Sum node to add together the different light channel outputs